reshinto/reshinto.github.io/docs/interviewPrep/system_design/storage/databases/12RelationalDatabases/readme.md

 - it is a type of database that imposes on the data stored in it
 - a tabular like structure
 - data stored in a relational database is gonna be stored in the form of tables
-  - a table typcially represent a specific entity
+  - a table typically represent a specific entity
     - rows in a table represent instances of the entities that the respective tables represent
       - rows in relational databases are often referred to as records
     - columns in a table represent attributes of the entities that the respective tables represent